 - Often spinach and sweet potatoes are said to include good calcium levels, however the oxalic acid present in these foods affects the amount your body is able to absorb from them.
 Around 30% of the calcium content of foods is absorbed by the body.

 During pregnancy your body’s requirements for iron and zinc are high.
+It’s recognised that if iron stores are inadequate at the start of pregnancy, it may be necessary to take supplements.
+In practice, many women are prescribed iron supplements during pregnancy and may also be given dietary advice to help them increase their iron intake.
 Most nutritionists advise any pregnant woman to take a good quality iron supplement during this time, just to be safe, as it’s very hard to meet this need.

 Good vegan sources of iron: